 - Seven on-demand course videos (total watch time ~2 hour)

 - Hands-on exercises

 - An active discussion forum with other Pharmacogenomics in Practice students and faculty

 - Patient resources: brochure for your patients; talking points for communicating with patients

 - Whitepaper: analysis of currently marketed pharmacogenomic tests

-- Discount on Precision Medicine: A Guide to Genomics in Clinical Practice (McCarthy and Mendelsohn, 2016, McGraw Hill Education)
+- 20% discount on Precision Medicine: A Guide to Genomics in Clinical Practice

 The information provided through this course is for educational purposes only and is not meant to substitute for the independent medical judgment of a physician relative to diagnostic and treatment options of a specific patient's medical condition.

 All materials are copyrighted.
 Republication or redistribution of PMA content is prohibited without prior written consent.
 PMA shall not be liable for any errors or delays in the content, or for any actions taken in reliance thereon.

 Jeanette McCarthy has been a leading educator in the field of precision medicine for over a decade.
 She’s designed and delivered dozens of online courses and in-person workshops to healthcare providers, consumers, diagnostic companies, health IT companies, investors and others worldwide.